web2py/py4web/docs/chapter-06.rst

 Notice that this fixture assumes the `context['output']` is a string and therefore it must come before the template.

-Here is a fixture that logs exeptions tracebacks to a file:
+Here is a fixture that logs exceptions tracebacks to a file:

 .. code:: python